 (e) Prepare and submit to the Council as of the end of the fiscal year a comprehensive report on the finances and administrative activities of the City for the preceding year;

 (f) Make and execute contracts on behalf of the City involving expenditures budgeted or appropriated by the Council, subject to such rules or regulations as may be adopted by the Council by ordinance or resolution;

+(g) Regularly meet with and communicate with a Council Members on various topics or agenda items, if requested by the Council Member;

-(g) Keep the Council advised of the financial condition and future needs of the City and make such recommendations on any matter as may to him seem desirable;
+(h) Keep the Council advised of the financial condition and future needs of the City and make such recommendations on any matter as may seem desirable;

-(h) See that the laws of the State pertaining to the City, the provisions of this Charter and the ordinances of the City are enforced;
+(i) See that the laws of the State pertaining to the City, the provisions of this Charter and the ordinances of the City are enforced;

-(i) Submit a monthly report to the Council covering significant activities of City agencies, offices and departments under his supervision and any significant changes in administrative rules and procedures promulgated by him;
+(i) Submit a monthly report to the Council covering significant activities of City agencies, offices and departments and any significant changes in administrative rules and procedures;

-(j) Submit special reports in writing to the Council in answer to any requests for information when requested of him by the Council; and
+(k) Submit special reports in writing to the Council in answer to any requests for information when requested by the Council;

+(l) Act as Director of Emergency Services pursuant to Watsonville Municipal Code section 4-2.03, as may be amended from time to time; and

-(k) Perform such other duties consistent with this Charter as may be required of him by the Council.
+(m) Perform such other duties consistent with this Charter as may be required by the Council.

 SECTION 704.
 Participation in Official Proceedings.

 The City Manager shall be accorded a seat at the Council table and at all meetings of boards and commissions and shall be entitled to participate in their deliberations but shall not have a vote.
-He shall attend all regular and special meetings of the Council unless physically unable to do so or unless he has received prior approval for such absence from the Council.
+The City Manager shall attend all regular and special meetings of the Council unless physically unable to do so or unless upon prior approval for such absence from the Council.

 SECTION 705.
 City Manager Pro Tempore.